sumanjs/suman/examples/08-suman-anti-patterns.md

  ```
  this.before('outer', t => {

-    this.beforeEach('outer', t => {   // Suman will throw an error if you try to do this
+    this.beforeEach('outer', t => {   // Suman will throw an error if you try to nest a hook within a hook

      });

-    this.it('inner', t => {     // Suman will throw an error if you try to do this
+    this.it('inner', t => {     // Suman will throw an error if you try to nest a test case in a hook, or a hook in a test case

     });